Do you love to travel but worry about the cost? Try one of these low-cost airlines In Canada.

 Destinations: Sunny destinations in the U.S. and Mexico

 The low-cost carrier’s path to flight finally took a better turn when it teamed up with GlobalX in 2019.
-Now, with new team leadership in place, the airline is hoping to connect winter-weary Canadians with sunny destinations like Florida, Mexico, and the Caribbean.
+With new team leadership in place, the airline hopes to connect winter-weary Canadians with sunny destinations like Florida, Mexico, and the Caribbean.

 With new airlines in the pipeline and existing ones constantly adding deals and promotions, low-cost airlines are making a huge dent in the travel world.